Texting While Driving Truck Accidents in Jonesboro

 Although truck drivers are directly responsible for negligent actions like texting while driving, they are not the only parties that can be named as defendants in personal injury lawsuits.
 In many cases, trucking companies might bear vicarious liability for their actions of their employees.
 For example, they could be liable if they negligently hired someone with a history of texting while driving traffic citations.

 Filing suit directly against a trucking company and seeking restitution from their insurance provider can allow for much greater recovery than a lawsuit against an individual driver.
 This is especially true after an accident with injuries that have numerous long-term consequences.
 However, negotiating for a fair settlement from an insurance company can be difficult, especially without guidance from legal counsel.
 A knowledgeable lawyer could discuss what course of action would be best for an individual plaintiff after a local texting while driving truck crash.

-Get Help After a Texting While Driving Truck Accident from a Jonesboro Attorney
+Get Help From A Lawyer After a Texting While Driving Truck Accident in Jonesboro

 When a commercial truck driver chooses to do something irresponsible behind the wheel, like texting while driving, other drivers who are doing nothing wrong often end up paying the price.
 Fortunately, you might be able to compel negligent truck drivers and/or their employers to compensate you for your economic and non-economic losses after such a devastating accident.

 A conversation with a truck accident lawyer should be a high priority if you recently got hurt in a texting while driving truck accident in Jonesboro.
 Call today to set up a consultation.